Last Updated on May 17, 2023 by Andrew Pirie

 The list is led by world record holder Karsten Warholm of Norway who is as defending champion with an impressive 45.94 world record at the Olympic Games in Tokyo.
 Rai Benjamin of the United States the Olympic silver medalist with 46.17 has the fastest qualifying time in the qualifying period.
 24 of the 40 qualifiers were under the 48.90 outright qualifying standard.
 While the remainder relied on points.
 Absolutely no wild cards were given in this event.
 And 40 athletes will arrange themselves in 5 heats of 8.

 Eric Cray who turns 34 in November still looks towards qualifying for the 2024 Olympic Games and adding an unprecedented 6th SEA Games title at the 2023 Cambodia SEA Games.
-Most remarkable is that Cray’s 49.49 in Marietta Georgia on July 2 is the fastest time he has run since 2016 when he ran his 48.98 Philippine Record.
-Qualifying however was 28 June 2021 to 26 June 2022 which makes the 49.49 non-bearing as it was outside the qualifying period.
+Most remarkable is that Cray’s 49.49 in Marietta Georgia on July 2 is the fastest time since 2016 when he ran his 48.98 Philippine Record.
+Qualifying however was from 28 June 2021 to 26 June 2022 which makes the 49.49 non-bearing as it was outside the qualifying period.
 Eric did clock 49.50 on 14 June at Turku, Finland.

 Eric has been to 3 World Championships in 2013, 2015, and 2017.